-$$I_i = \{2 + 2k : k = 20i, \dots, 20(i+1) - 1\} \quad (i = 0, 1, 2)$$
+$$I_i = \{1 + 2k : k = 20i, \dots, 20(i+1) - 1\} \quad (i = 0, 1, 2)$$

-$$I_3 = \{2 + 2k : k = 60, \dots, 78\}$$ (7)
+$$I_3 = \{1 + 2k : k = 60, \dots, 78\}$$ (7)

 Three empirical statistical distributions for specifying the percentage of values of b_a in each interval were considered as shown in table 1.
-The first distribution corresponds to a network uniformly loaded, the second distribution to a network heavily loaded and the third to a network lightly loaded.
+The first distribution corresponds to a uniformly loaded network, the second distribution to a heavily loaded network and the third to a lightly loaded network.
 For each distribution 10 different sets $\{b_a\}$ were randomly generated and the corresponding instances of the bicriteria problem \mathcal{P} were solved.

-The results are shown in table 2 indicating for each solution, the type of the solution, the value of the bandwidth usage cost Z_1 , the number of SRLGs Z_2 and the total CPU time for obtaining all solutions in each instance of the problem.
+The results are shown in table 2, indicating for each solution the type of the solution, the value of the bandwidth usage cost Z_1 multiplied by 10^3 , the number of SRLGs Z_2 and the total CPU time for obtaining all solutions in each instance of the problem.

-A summary of the types of obtained solutions for the three distributions is shown in table 3.
+A summary of the types of obtained solutions, for the three distributions, is shown in table 3.

-The results show that in these experiments the number of non-dominated solutions is typically 2 or 3 excepting for distribution 1 a case in which there are 80% of optimal solutions, that is feasible solutions which minimise simultaneously Z_1 and Z_2 .
-The fact that the number of non-dominated solutions is low results from the manner in which the logical network was constructed, reflecting very closely the topology of the physical network, which tends to originate spanning trees at logical level which correspond, in many cases, to spanning trees in the physical network.
-Noting that the risks/SRLGs of each logical link correspond to one or more physical links and that spanning trees in a graph have a fixed number of edges (equal to n-1 where n is the number of nodes), it can be concluded that there is a very limited variation on the number of risks assigned to the spanning trees of the logical network.
-This explains why the obtained solutions have a number of SRLGs between 10 and 12 in all cases.
-In the particular case
+The results show that in these experiments the number of non-dominated solutions is typically 2 or 3 excepting for distribution 1, a case in which there are 80%of optimal solutions, that is feasible solutions which minimise simultaneously Z_1 and Z_2 .
+The fact that the number of non-dominated solutions is low results from the manner in which the logical network was constructed, reflecting very closely the topology of the physical network, which tends to originate spanning trees, at logical level, which correspond, in many cases, to spanning trees in the physical network.
+Noting that the risks/SRLGs of each logical link correspond to one or more physical links and that spanning trees in a graph have a fixed number of edges (equal to n-1 where nis the number of nodes), it can be concluded that there is a very limited variation on the number of risks assigned to the spanning trees of the logical network.
+This explains why the obtained solutions have a number of SRLGs between 10 and 12, in all cases.
+In the particular case of distribution 1 (see table 2) the majority of the